Faris-07/Bodyline-Gym/README.md

    - Featured at the top of all three pages is a fully responsive navigation bar which includes links to the logo, Home page, Facilties page and Sign up page.
    - They are all in the same style to allow for easy navigation and consistency through out the site.
    - The navigation is in a light colour which contrasts with the background allowing the user to easily navigate through the site.
+   - The navigation bar also features an orange line under the page (Home, Facilties and Sign up) the user is currently on making it easier to navigate.
    - The navigation clearly tells the user the name of the gym (logo) and makes the different sections of the site easy to find on all screen sizes.
     ![Navbar](../assets/NavBar.png)